flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WaveSurfer-4000HD/WaveSurfer-4000HD.md

 # Read waveform data from the channel
 xdat, ydat = channel.read_waveform()

-# Perform other operations as needed
+# Print the waveform data
+print("X Data:", xdat)
+print("Y Data:", ydat)

 # Close the connection to the oscilloscope
 oscilloscope.close()
 ```

-This code connects to the oscilloscope using the specified VISA address (`"TCPIP0::192.168.0.10::INSTR"`).
-It then performs various operations on the oscilloscope, such as setting the time division, accessing and controlling the channels, and reading waveform data.
-Finally, it closes the connection to the oscilloscope.
+This code connects to the oscilloscope at the specified IP address ("TCPIP0::192.168.0.10::INSTR") using the VISA protocol.
+It then reads the waveform data from the first channel and prints the X and Y data.

+Note: Make sure to replace "TCPIP0::192.168.0.10::INSTR" with the actual IP address of your WaveSurfer 4000HD Oscilloscope.

 </TabItem>
 </Tabs>